-310. ADVANCED OFFICE MACHINES.
-A laboratory course for students who desire to develop vocational proficiency in the operation of a specific office machine.
-Prerequisite: 230 or 262 or 263.
+330. ADVANCED DUPLICATING MACHINES.
+Instruction and advanced laboratory experience in the operation of duplicating machines.
+Prerequisite: 262.
 One credit; autumn, winter or spring.

 351, 352.
 BUSINESS COMMUNICATIONS.
 A study of the principles basic to effective communication with application to specific problems related to business.
 The winter quarter will cover business reports.
 Three credits; autumn, winter.